 |

-The best scenic drives in California are often so crowded with tourists, especially on that holiday weekend.
-You end up cursing the RV w/ senior driver in front, instead of taking in the beauty.
+The best scenic drives in California are often so crowded with tourists and traffic, that one can barely concentrate on relaxing.
+Especially on holiday weekends or summer months, crowds are common in California.
+You end up cursing the giant RV w/ senior driver in front, instead of taking in the real beauty.

-These scenic areas of California likely have small, narrow, unknown back highways.
-Some routes without a name, just a number.
-Some not paved.
-The best roads in California are dirt!
+Indeed, the best roads in California are dirt!
 Yep, that's cuz there's no traffic jams, no long signal lights & tons of natural beauty.
 No speeding tho.
-It's time to quiet the mind & take it all in.
+It is time to quiet the mind & take it all in.
 Every meadow, every deer sighting, the clouds, the breeze.
 Thousand of miles of California backroads are awaiting your vehicle.
 High clearance vehicles, 4x4s & all.
-Trails for every level.
+Many passenger cars can enjoy these roads as well.
+There are roads, routes and trails for every level of driver.

 Total Escape can show you how to find the dirt roads that parrallel majestic views, popular highways, canyons, Sierra Nevada scenery & desert vistas.
 You can stop in the middle of the road to take your photo, if you wish.
-It's so quiet up here, with the oaccssional waterfall or creek tricling.
-You will not hear the tourist traffic out here.
-You'll be lucky enough NOT to see another car, for hours.
+We recommend not stopping on a curve or blind corner.
+It's so quiet up here in the forest, with the occasional waterfall or creek trickling.
+You will not hear the tourist traffic out in these parts.
+Just the birds, wind in the trees - and your own pulse.
+You'll be lucky NOT to see another vehcile for hours.
+Maybe you can find that perfect, secluded camp site you have always imagined, but you'll need a camp fire permit.

 Which brings me to your vehicle.
-Total Escape has a huge following rural campers & 4x4 dudes/dudettes.
+Total Escape has a huge following rural campers, hard-core RVers and the off-road 4x4 dudes/dudettes.
 Total Escape is about nature, as much as the car that gets us out there.
 Way out there.
-Past the masses, beyong the village shops & the RV parks.
-Many of these back roads in California are graded dirt, granite gravel, well eroded, even overgrown trails.
-Some possibly 4x4 only trails.
+Past the masses, beyond the village shops, past the factory outlet mall & behind the RV parks.
+Many of these back roads in California are somewhat maintained.
+Graded dirt, granite gravel, well eroded, even overgrown 2 track trails.
+Some possibly motorcycle or 4x4 only trails.
 Routes virtually unknown to the common man.

-Best to at least have a high clearance vehicle (SUV, truck, jeep) to explore such dirt roads, but 4x4 is not required for most.
+Best to have a high clearance vehicle (SUV, truck, jeep) to explore such dirt roads, but 4x4 is not required for most.
 (AWD vehicles do okay, if road conditions are not too soggy, snowy, rocky, muddy or steep).
-4 wheel drive may be needed on certain snowy, icy or dirt back roads; Best to always carry snow chains when traveling in mountain elevations higher than 4000' - even in the summer months.
+4 wheel drive may be needed on certain snowy, icy or red dirt back roads; Best to always carry snow chains when traveling in mountain elevations higher than 5000' - even in the summer months.
 Sierra Nevada snow sits til July.
-Anything in NorCal is a gonna be wetter & snowier than SoCal.
+And just as a reminder for the newbies, anything in NorCal is a gonna be wetter & snowier than SoCal.

 |